aproskur/game-player-nextjs/README.md

 ### Testing
 There are currently no automated tests.
 Recommended next steps include:
 - Renderer smoke tests that load each fixture and snapshot the output tree.
-- Action handler tests for `applyDeepUpdates` and state transitions.
+- Action handler tests for `applyStateUpdates` and reducer transitions.
 - Integration tests covering server diffs and context updates.

 ### Roadmap Notes